TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 ## Intro
 This guide provides information to build a <a href="https://www.home-assistant.io/">Home Assistant</a> compatible light dimmer that will work with most <a href="https://led.meanwell.com/productSeries.aspx">Meanwell LED drivers (aka LED power supplies or ballasts)</a> using just a few electronic parts.
 This should work with other manufacturer LED drivers which use PWM dimming, so long as the driver provides source current on the dim circuit.
 I think this can also be modified to work with 0-10v DC additive dimming by connecting a 10v power source to the signal board, but I haven't tried it.
 Feel free to reach out to me if you have any questions about that.

-## Applications & Background
+## Background
-The most likely use for this controller are indoor gardens or aquarium (reef) tanks that use LED power supplies, although it can be used for decor lighting applications.
-The advancement of LED lighting has led to many of these types of systems being put into use.
-From do-it-yourself hobbyist lighting to the relative market explosion of off-the-shelf options, this controller is a nice upgrade to many of these systems already in use.

 Most LED grow and aquarium lights offer some form of dimming, either with dimming knobs, controllers, or the option to connect a dimming knob or controller (usually promoted by the manufacturer/reseller of the light).
 Just like many other products, having your own easy-to-build and cost-effective option that works with Home Assistant offers a huge improvement in functionality, as you can for example create lighting profiles for different stages of growth or times of day, and build automatic rules to adjust your lights depending on things such as room/water temperatures, reducing light output if a person is detected in the room and more.
 With Home Assistant the limit to how you automate your control is mostly limited to your imagination.

 Over the years I've searched for lighting controllers, only to find expensive products that are limited in their functionality.
 The options that are available for use with Home Assistant or other SmartHome systems usually lack the ability to control a large number channels or drivers, so the cost can quickly rise depending on how complex the lighting system is.
 This controller being able to control up to 24 or more _channels_ means you can have a large number of LED drivers being controlled by a single, cheap solution.

 A further use case would be a LED fixture that has multiple channels or colors that can be individually controlled.
 Controlling different colors of LEDs is much more common in aquarium applications, although there is good benefit from being able to control different colored LED channels with grow lighting.
 (Examples include Warm White, Cool White, 660nm Red, Far Red, Blue, UV).
 Some specific examples:

+## Applications
+The most likely use for this controller are indoor gardens or aquarium (reef) tanks that use LED power supplies, although it can be used for decor lighting applications.
+The advancement of LED lighting has led to many of these types of systems being put into use.
+From do-it-yourself hobbyist lighting to the relative market explosion of off-the-shelf options, this controller is a nice upgrade to many of these systems already in use.

 ### Tuneable 3000k-5500k grow light for all growth stages:
 Cost effective method of making a tuneable grow light based off white leds only.
 Using only two channels of white LEDs with different kelvin temperatures, you can adjust the overall temperature of the grow light from  by changing the output ratio of each channel for different stages of growth.